SamChou19815/docusaurus-yarn-v2-example/README.md

 When package `a` requires `b`, but `a` doesn't declare `b` as dependency, it will fail unless `b` is declared as a dependency in user's `package.json`.

+To fix them, docusaurus needs to use `require.resolve` to load these presets and plugins.

 ### Step 5: Add `"@yarnpkg/pnpify"`

 ```bash